==================

 Florida Splendors is supported by our audience.
 When you purchase through one of our links, we may earn a small affiliate commission.
 As an Amazon Associate I earn from qualifying purchases.
 Your cost is not affected.

-When touring the sunshine state, you will undoubtedly want to explore Everglades, which is among the most significant wilderness areas you can visit in North America.
+When touring the Sunshine State, you will undoubtedly want to explore the Everglades, which is among the most significant wilderness areas you can visit in North America.
 However, that’s not it.
 The state has much more to offer than its national park.

 Florida Values its Native Environment

-With over 34 million acres, Florida is also the second-largest US state east of the Mississippi River.
-The government spent a massive amount annually on environmentally sensitive lands.
-Because of climate, plenty of beaches, and theme parks, the state experienced massive immigration for years.
+With over 34 million acres, Florida is the second-largest US state east of the Mississippi River.
+The government spends a massive amount annually on environmentally sensitive lands.
+Because of the climate, plenty of beaches, and theme parks, the state experienced massive immigration for years.

-As a result, the sunshine state is expected to become the third most populous US state soon, surpassing New York.
+As a result, the Sunshine State is expected to become the third most populous US state soon, surpassing New York.
 The state naturally has three regions: Peninsula, the Panhandle, and the Keys.
-If you are a birder and looking for Florida specialties, you don’t have to travel to the north of the central peninsula.
+If you are a birder looking for Florida specialties, you don’t have to travel north of the central peninsula.

 The northern peninsula and panhandle feature unique birding spots.
-However, you may have to travel in much east of North America.
-Those who want to see rare birds, such as Snail Kites, Roseate Spoonbills, Florida Scrub-Jays, Mangrove Cuckoos, and Black-whiskered Vireos should explore south of the Orland area.
+However, you may have to travel much east of North America.
+Those who want to see rare birds, such as Snail Kites, Roseate Spoonbills, Florida scrub jays, Mangrove Cuckoos, and Black-whiskered Vireos, should explore south of the Orland area.

-A nature tour of seven to ten days in southern Florida in early April and mid-May will allow birders to see all the Florida specialties.
+A seven to ten-day nature tour in southern Florida in early April and mid-May will allow birders to see all the Florida specialties.

 bird watching in florida